jrgrant/hass_ids_hyyp/README.md

 ---
 # Changelog:

+**Version 1.7.1**
+- Minor clean-up to the readme.

 **Version 1.7.0**

 - Implemented a selectable IDS server polling time (30 secods, Once a day, Never)
-    - This was added to provide longer polling times for use with GSM Modules which have a daily/monthly poll / data limit
+    - This was added to provide longer polling times for use with GSM Modules which have a daily/monthly poll/data limit
     - This can be selected at "Configure" of the integration.

     ![alt text](images/gsmmode_poll.png)